distribution/distribution/docs/spec/api.md

 If the blob had already been deleted or did not exist, a `404 Not Found` response will be issued instead.

+If a layer is deleted which is referenced by a manifest in the registry, then the complete images will not be resolvable.

 #### Pushing an Image Manifest